AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

       `:cdfbits=` *int*
         In conjunction with `cdf=1`, specifies the number of bits to use for the size of the CDF table (default: 8, meaning 256 bins).
+      `:handed=` *string*
+        Specifies the handedness of a vector displacement map or normal map when using tangent space coordinates.
+Valid values are "left" or "right" (default: none).

     Examples::